cek/rclonebb/README.md

   --max-log-files MAX_LOG_FILES
                         Maximum number of log files to store.
 Oldest files will be deleted first.
   --dry-run             Perform a dry run.
 No changes will be made.
 Only effective in 'sync' mode.
+  --cleanup_path        Path on which to perform ``rclone cleanup'' following a successful sync, if any.
 ```

+# Duplicate files

+Note that if a file is modified and synced to backblaze, backblaze will by deafult keep both old version and the new version.
+This behavior can be changed using the ``lifetime`` bucket settings to, for example, only store a single copy of a file.
+However, even with this setting, backblaze can store multiple copies of a file, as the earlier versions are first 'hidden' by backblaze's lifetime management implementation, before the files are eventually deleted.

+To force immediate deletion of old file versions, specify a ``cleanup_path`` (e.g. ``/`` or ``/time-machine``), and rclonebb will run ``rclone cleanup`` with the appropriate arguments after a successful sync.

 # References
 * https://rclone.org